ray-project/ray/doc/source/tune/_tutorials/_faq.rst

 ``resources_per_trial`` parameter of ``tune.run()``, to which you can pass a dict or a :class:`PlacementGroupFactory <ray.tune.utils.placement_groups.PlacementGroupFactory>` object:

 .. code-block:: python

     tune.run(
         train_fn,
-        resources_per_trial=tune.PlacementGroupFactory([
+        resources_per_trial={
-            {"CPU": 2, "GPU": 0.5},
+            "cpu": 2,
-            {"CPU": 1},
-            {"CPU": 1},
-        ])
+            "gpu": 0.5,
+            "custom_resources": {"hdd": 80}
+        }
+    )

 The example above showcases three things:

-1. The `CPU` and `GPU` options set how many CPUs and GPUs are available for each trial, respectively. **Trials cannot request more resources** than these (exception: see 3).
+1. The `cpu` and `gpu` options set how many CPUs and GPUs are available for each trial, respectively. **Trials cannot request more resources** than these (exception: see 3).
 2. It is possible to request **fractional GPUs**.
 A value of 0.5 means that half of the memory of the GPU is made available to the trial.
 You will have to make sure yourself that your model still fits on the fractional memory.
-3. You can **request extra resources** that are reserved for the trial by passing additional bundles for the :ref:`placement group <ray-placement-group-doc-ref>` into the factory.
-This is useful if your trainable starts another process that requires resources.
-This is for instance the case in some distributed computing settings, including when using RaySGD.
+3. You can request custom resources you supplied to Ray when starting the cluster.
+   Trials will only be scheduled on single nodes that can provide all resources you requested.

 One important thing to keep in mind is that each Ray worker (and thus each Ray Tune Trial) will only be scheduled on **one machine**.
 That means if